Gerdrup: Early history

+Stampe and Gundemark families, c.
+15301655

+Anne Dyre, would later marry the squire Claus Hansen (Stampe).
+Their son, Søren Clausen Stampe, was the owner of Gerdrup in 1529.
 During the Count's Feud, in 1535, Gerdrup is in a cover letter listed as belonging to Knud Rud, but Søren Stampe is later once again mentioned as the owner.

 After Stampe's death, Gerdrup passed to his son-in-law Peder Markvardsen Hundermark, who served in the Kalmar War (1611–13) under his uncle, Herluf Trolle, A great-grandson, Erik Hundermark, was the last male member of the Hundermark family.
 After his death, Gerdrup passed to his sisters, Eline and Anne Hundermark.
 Anne Hundermark married Frands Kaas.
-Ellen Hundermark married John Cunningham, a Scotsman who had served as captain of HDMS Trost on an expedition to Greenland and was lensman of Vardøhus in Norway.
-Another Scotsman, David Welwood, who is buried at Eggeslevmagle Church, was also associated Gerdrup in this period.
+Ellen Hundermark married John Cunningham, a Scotsman who had served as captain of HDMS Trost on an expedition to Greenland.
+Another Scotsman, David Welwood, who is buried at Eggeslevmagle Church, may also have owned a stake in the estate.